 Location.
 39° 50.757′ N, 79° 53.966′ W. Marker is in Masontown, Pennsylvania, in Fayette County.
 Marker is at the intersection of Main Street (Pennsylvania Route 166) and Middle Avenue (now closed), on the right when traveling north on Main Street.
 Touch for map.
 Marker is at or near this postal address: 101 South Main Street, Masontown PA 15461, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Fort Mason (a few steps from this marker); Masontown United Methodist Church Fire (about 300 feet away, measured in a direct line); War Memorial (about 300 feet away); Old Glassworks (approx. 3.2 miles away); Greensboro (approx. 3.6 miles away); a different marker also named Old Glassworks (approx. 4.7 miles away); Albert Gallatin (approx. 5 miles away); Friendship Hill (approx. 5.1 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Fort Mason (a few steps from this marker); Masontown United Methodist Church Fire (about 300 feet away, measured in a direct line); War Memorial (about 300 feet away); Veterans Memorial (approx. 0.6 miles away); a different marker also named Veterans Memorial (approx. 2½ miles away); Old Glassworks (approx. 3.2 miles away); In Memory of Cols.
+John & William Minor (approx. 3½ miles away); Greensboro (approx. 3.6 miles away).
 Touch for a list and map of all markers in Masontown.